John F. Boyle Jr.

-John Francis Boyle, Jr. (born May 1, 1943), also known as Jack Boyle, is a former osteopathic doctor from Mansfield, Ohio who was convicted for the murder of his wife Noreen in 1989.
+John Francis Boyle, Jr. (May 1, 1943 – April 18, 2026), also known as Jack Boyle, was an American osteopathic doctor from Mansfield, Ohio, who, in 1990, was convicted of the first-degree murder of his wife, Noreen.
 His case became highly publicized due to the nature of the crime—that he suffocated his wife, bludgeoned her with a hammer, and then entombed her body underneath the basement of a home he owned in Erie, Pennsylvania.

 Early life and education

-John Francis Boyle, Jr. was born on May 1, 1943, in Philadelphia, Pennsylvania, to John Francis Boyle, Sr. and Christine Boyle.
-To friends and family, he was known by the diminutive "Jack."
-He is of Irish and Italian descent, and he reportedly grew up poor.
+John Francis Boyle, Jr. was born in Philadelphia, Pennsylvania, on May 1, 1943, to John Francis Boyle, Sr. and Christine Boyle.
+To friends and family, he was known by the nickname "Jack."
+He was of Irish descent on his father's side and Italian descent on his mother's, and he reportedly grew up poor.
 He served in the Navy, where he told stories of being a fighter pilot and reconnoiterer; none of these stories were true.
 When he was 19 years old, he met his future wife Noreen Marie Boyle (née Schmid), then 16, at a drive-in diner.
-The two of them began dating, and later, they both attended the University of Pennsylvania where he graduated with a Bachelor of Arts in 1973.
-Jack attended the Philadelphia College of Osteopathic Medicine, earning a Doctor of Osteopathy degree in 1977, while Noreen was a student at the dental school and aspired to become a dentist.
+The two of them began dating, and subsequently married in 1968; later, they both attended the University of Pennsylvania, where he graduated with a Bachelor of Arts in 1973.
+Jack attended the Philadelphia College of Osteopathic Medicine, earning a Doctor of Osteopathy degree in 1977, while Noreen was a student at the University of Pennsylvania's dental school and aspired to become a dentist.
 Noreen soon found work as a dental hygienist, and she supported Jack through medical school, where his specialty was osteopathy.
-Later, the two of them married and resided in various places, including Philadelphia, Pensacola, Florida, and Dahlgren, Virginia, before finally settling in Mansfield, Ohio.
+The couple resided in various places, including Philadelphia, Pensacola, Florida, and Dahlgren, Virginia, before finally settling in Mansfield, Ohio.
 The two had a son, Collier Landry Boyle, on February 28, 1978, and, in 1989, they adopted a three-year-old Taiwanese girl named Elizabeth.